 Day Two in Venice | Luxurious Breakfast

-Everyone’s second day in Venice always seems to be a little better than the first, but that may be because they now have a general idea of where everything can be found.
-After a long and luxurious breakfast of coffee and pastries, everyone is normally ready to get back to seeing the sights, or at least wander out to see what adventures the day will bring.
+Everyone’s second day in Venice always seems to be a little better than the first.
+This is because they now have a general idea of where everything can be found.
+After a long and luxurious breakfast of coffee and pastries, everyone is normally ready to get back to seeing the sights, or at least wander outside to take the stunning views from Aman Resort.

 Venice’s Most Famous Bookstore